emilyruby/manifestoo/liberaldemocrats.md

   Insurance Card`, reduced roaming charges and pet passports.
 * Oppose any moves that threaten the political stability of Northern Ireland.
 * Campaign to protect the rights of people in Gibraltar.
+* Ensure that the UK retains international arrangements for jurisdiction, the recognition and enforcement of judgments and for family cases currently enjoyed under the `EU Brussels I` and `Brussels II` regulation and the `Hague child abduction convention`.

 ## Education and Childcare